1600GTO German Equatorial Mount with Extended Temperature Absolute Encoders. Includes APCC-PRO and PEMPro (1600GTO-AEL)

 Multiple Options for Controlling your Mount in the Field or in Your Observatory

-You have your choice of the GTO Keypad (optional), which is a full-featured handheld computer, PC computers using a wide variety of software with or without our ASCOM driver, Mac computers or even your mobile smart device (like your iPhone or iPad).
+You have your choice of the GTO Keypad (KEYVFK2, optional), which is a full-featured handheld computer, PC computers using a wide variety of software with or without our ASCOM driver, Mac computers or even your mobile smart device (like your iPhone or iPad).

 Our motor/gearboxes were designed to be responsive for precision astro-photography, while at the same time making it super easy to use and adjust.

-- Very low backlash geartrain eliminates Dec reversal delays and provides high position accuracy during guiding
+- Inherent very low backlash gear train eliminates Dec reversal delays and provides high position accuracy during guiding.
+The Absolute Encoders remove any residual backlash for effortless guiding.

 Absolute Encoders on both axes provide error-free tracking, software readable absolute position, and customizable home and limit functions for robotic imaging.